Your browser does not support JavaScript! AASK - Foster Care

 What are the qualifications to become a specialized medical foster parent?

-In addition to the basic foster home licensing requirements, families who want to care for children with special medical needs take an additional 12 hours of specialized medical training, have current First Aid and CPR and must have one stay-at-home parent.
+In addition to the basic foster home licensing requirements, families who want to care for children with medically complex needs must have relevant experience, take additional specialized medical training, and cannot have employment or commitments that interfere with the foster parent’s ability to meet the foster child’s medical needs and schedule.

 Is there additional training required for specialized medical foster parents?

 Yes.
-In addition to the basic training course, specialized medical foster parents are required to attend 12 hours of advanced training on caring for children with special medical needs.
-The family is required to take an additional 12 hours annually to renew their license.
-For DDD license renewal, 10 hours of advanced training is required annually.
+In addition to the basic foster parent training course, specialized medical foster parents are required to attend 18 hours of advanced training on caring for children with medically complex needs.
+To renew a license to provide care for medically complex children, the foster parent must take at least 24 hours of training every two years with at least half of those hours focused on the unique care needs of medically complex children.
 All specialized medical foster parents need to be First Aid and CPR certified.

 What kind of support will I receive from AASK as a specialized medical foster parent?

-AASK's Specialized Medical Foster Care program consists of a therapeutic team that supports the family through monthly visits and 24-hour emergency assistance.
-AASK also has a full-time Registered Nurse on staff to assist families with support, education and resources.
-The nurse is also able to provide developmental assessments and assist in making referrals for needed services.
+AASK's Specialized Medical Foster Care program consists of a team that supports the family through monthly visits and 24-hour emergency assistance.
+AASK also has a full- time Registered Nurse on staff to assist families with support, education and resources.
+The nurse is able to provide developmental assessments and assist in making referrals for needed services.

 Learn more